ablfzlx/Password-generator/README.md

 # Password-generator
-With this script you cat create a password
+With this script you can create a password